Mikaela/mikaela.github.io/_posts/2015-06-08-private_secret_channels.md

 * +p — depending on the network does the same, but on some networks such as freenode hides the channel only from whois (of those people who are umode -i).
-Keep in mind that you always see channels that you are on or share with other people in whois.
+Keep in mind that you always see channels that you are on or share with other people in whois. +p also prevents `/knock` (which is command to request invite to the channel) on some IRCds.

 Other nice modes that you may be interested in are: